mysociety/verification-pages/README.md

 visiting http://localhost:3000/pages.
 This gives you the ability to add/edit & remove Wikidata pages which will be updated with verification page source.

-To load statements from `suggestion-store` into the database call:
+To load statements from `suggestion-store` into the database run:

-    `rails verification_page:load['User:Graemebp/verification/example']`
+    rails verification_page:load['User:Graemebp/verification/example']

-To generate a new verification page and output to stdout call:
+To generate a new verification page and output to stdout run:

-    `rails verification_page:generate['User:Graemebp/verification/example']`
+    rails verification_page:generate['User:Graemebp/verification/example']

-To generate and upload a verification page to Wikidata call:
+To generate and upload a verification page to Wikidata run:

-    `rails verification_page:update['User:Graemebp/verification/example']`
+    rails verification_page:update['User:Graemebp/verification/example']

-There are also some helper tasks to managed templates and JavaScript located on Wikidata.
-These have to be used with care as they will destroy an modifications made directly on Wikidata.
-These can be called by:
+There are also some helper tasks to update templates and JavaScript located on Wikidata. __Warning: Running these will destroy any modifications that have been made directly on Wikidata__

-    `rails verification_page:update:templates`
+    rails verification_page:update:templates
-    `rails verification_page:update:javascript`
+    rails verification_page:update:javascript

 ## Testing

-The test suite can be run by runing:
+The test suite can run by:

     rspec